 Confession time: it’s mid-July and I’m already stressed about football season.
 This is year nineteen of football seasons, seventeen of them married, but only our second with this current team and a LOT has changed since November.
 All the usual changes and team members are present, but there are changes on the home front as well.

 Just typing all this out has my stomach doing flips.
-I’m excited for the season, I’m thrilled our sons are finally back to “normal life” and able to do so many of the same things after years of being on different schedules, but I’m also wondering if I’ll really be able to balance everything I’m adding to the calendar.
+I’m excited about the season, I’m thrilled our sons are finally back to “normal life” and able to do so many of the same things after years of being on different schedules, but I’m also wondering if I’ll really be able to balance everything I’m adding to the calendar.

 The emotional roller coaster of preseason camp doesn’t end with plotting out calendar commitments.
 I’m equally excited and dreading that first parent meeting of the season.
 I’m eager to get back on the sidelines and take photos, but I’m also not ready to hear the “fans” in the stands.
 We also need to get through weeks of camp before games start, and practice has already started so summer now runs straight into the fall.